 When it comes to domains, GoDaddy isn’t just a registrar—it is the registrar.
 And while many people are aware of its cult status here, only a few know that it’s also an equally amazing hosting provider.
 Considering how important choosing the right hosting service is to build a solid website, we decided to break down GoDaddy‘s feature set and compare it with its rivals to help you make the right choice.

 Compare GoDaddy to The Best Web Hosting Services

-Though it isn’t the most well-known web hosting provider out there, it is still a name that people know and trust, and for that reason, we deem it something worth us reviewing, and worth you considering for your website.
+Though it isn’t the most well-known web hosting provider out there, it’s still a name that people know and trust—and for that reason, we deem it something worth our review and consideration for your website.

 Though GoDaddy did not make our list of best web hosting providers, it does have some benefits that may be just right for your specific needs.

 To learn more about the web hosting providers that we recommend, see all of our top picks here.